 - Review the other resources found on this page and contact us with any questions ahead of your student's planned semester away.

-Pre-Departure Blogs for Fall 2017 Study Away
+Pre-Departure Guides for Spring Semester 2018 Study Away

 Global Health and Wellness

 Visit the Global Health and Wellness page for a breakdown of health requirements, medical services, and mental health services for each location within NYU's global network.

 The links below offer helpful information on many topics regarding study away.
 These materials discuss ways to help students transition to life away and plan for appropriate physical and mental health care overseas.
 You'll notice a common theme--that your child's safety and well-being are our top priority at all times.